There’s a lot to think about when you’re considering relocation, especially if you’re a dog owner.

 One of these dog parks – Magnuson Park – even provides beach access to dogs.
 And for those who don’t mind keeping their pet on a leash, Seattle is surrounded by scads of dog-friendly trails you can both enjoy.

-Seattle also has its share of pet-friendly establishments that’ll welcome your dog on the patio, and there are even a handful of local restaurants that will allow your dog to sit with you inside.
+Seattle also has its share of pet-friendly bars and several local restaurants that will allow your dog to accompany you.
 Similarly, many of the city’s shopping districts, such as University Village, welcome dogs.

 Seattle is a relatively walkable city – at least portions of it are.
 It ranks eighth among all U.S. cities in terms of walkability.
 But even if you live in a part of the Seattle area that isn’t very easy to get around on foot, you can take your dog with you on the bus.